Kurt von Hammerstein-Equord: Early life

-During the First World War, Hammerstein served as adjutant of Georg von Waldersee and then as a General Staff officer in various military units, including as a First General Staff Officer of the VIII Reserve Corps in 1915, at the Great General Staff in 1916 and as first General Staff Officer in charge of operations and tactics in the staff of a General Command in 1918.
+During the First World War, Hammerstein served as adjutant of Georg von Waldersee and then as a General Staff officer in various military units, including as a First General Staff Officer of the VIII Reserve Corps in 1915, at the Great General Staff in 1916, and as first General Staff Officer in charge of operations and tactics in the staff of a General Command in 1918.

-In 1914, Hammerstein also had commanded a company in Flanders, where he earned the Iron Cross.
-In 1916, he participated in the Battle of Turtucaia during the Romanian Campaign, and he was promoted to major in 1917.
+In 1914, Hammerstein commanded a company in Flanders, where he earned the Iron Cross.
+In 1916, he participated in the Battle of Turtucaia during the Romanian Campaign.
+He was promoted to major in 1917.